 Source: Museum Victoria

 During the 2003 Yarram Women on Farms Gathering, Museum Victoria and members from the Women on Farms Gathering community signed an agreement that affirmed a shared commitment to collecting cultural material relating to the Gatherings, and to rural women in general.
 This agreement - titled the Agreement Between Museums Board of Victoria and Victorian Women on Farms Gathering - laid out a vision to "protect, preserve, document, exhibit and enhance access and understanding of the stories relating to Victorian Women on Farms Gatherings."
 To this end, the agreement stipulated that Museum Victoria would work in partnership with the Women on Farms Gathering Heritage Group - a committee made up of past Women on Farms Gathering committee members.
 The Heritage Group was to "provide advice to Museum Victoria regarding inclusion for material in the Collection" and in turn, Museum Victoria was "responsible for collection management and storage of the Collection."

 Over the years, a large and dynamic collection emerged from this cultural partnership - not only resulting in the collection of objects, stories and oral histories, but also facilitating strong community relationships and contributing to the wider history of rural Victoria.
 While the formal terms of the Heritage Agreement covered a five-year period and have not been renewed, they have laid the foundations for a continued, informal partnership between Museum Victoria and the Victorian Women on Farms Gathering community.
-In 2011 - eight years on from the signing of the Heritage Agreement - volunteers from the Women on Farms Gathering community continue to shape and enhance the Collection, and to work towards disseminating the history of this important collection into the wider community.
+Volunteers from the Women on Farms Gathering community continue to shape and enhance the Collection, and to work towards disseminating the history of this important collection into the wider community.

 What led to the creation of this partnership between Museum Victoria and the Women on Farms Gathering community?